 Stockton is a parish of approximately 1,400 people occupying about 550 properties.
-It is the new Parliamentary constituency of Kenilworth and Southam., and you can find out more about the new boundaries by clicking above.
+It is in the Parliamentary constituency of Kenilworth and Southam, and you can find out more about the boundaries by clicking above.

 It is a very old village in the lime quarrying area of Warwickshire which is famous for the prehistoric Ichthyosaurus that was discovered in 1898, and now has pride of place in The South Kensington Natural History Museum.